Clinical Exercise Physiology

 This programme is suitable for those looking to enhance their knowledge and skills to transform the way that exercise and physical activity is used in the treatment and prevention of chronic diseases and the promotion of health and wellbeing.

-- Our postgraduate degrees are informed by research ranked 1st in the UK for research power and environment in Sport and Exercise Sciences, Leisure and Tourism (Times Higher Education – REF 2021 League Tables).
+- Top-ranked research: This degree is informed by research ranked 1st in the UK for research power and environment in Sport and Exercise Sciences, Leisure and Tourism (Times Higher Education – REF 2021 League Tables).

-- With small class sizes, you will directly benefit from the expertise of our world leading academics, helping you to achieve your full academic potential.
+- Small class sizes: Ensure you benefit directly from the expertise of our world-leading academics, with personalised support to help you achieve your full academic potential.

-- Based in the National Centre for Sport and Exercise Medicine – East Midlands, you will be taught by clinical and academic staff, with access to state-of-the-art laboratories designed to facilitate the transfer of cutting-edge research to front-line support and care.
+- Cutting-edge facilities: Learn at the National Centre for Sport and Exercise Medicine – East Midlands, with access to state-of-the-art laboratories designed to translate innovative research into practical care.

 What you'll study